bhoward/focsipedia/docs/logic/intro.md

 (Adapted from Critchlow & Eck)

-In a sense, we know a lot more than we realize, because everything that we know has consequences---_logical_ consequences---that follow automatically.
+In a sense, we know a lot more than we realize, because everything that we know has consequences&mdash;_logical_ consequences&mdash;that follow automatically.
 If you know that all humans are mortal, and you know that you are human, then in a sense you know that you are mortal, whether or not you have ever considered or wanted to consider that fact.
 This is an example